Joel’s Hot Takes

 3. MODEL (taking the above theory into account): The Bubble and Beacon model posits multilayered selves as the primary objects of reality, influence as the primary substance, and consciousness as the primary condition.
 An important assumption switch involved here has to do with the prime directive of the selves: either "The self must preserve itself" or "The self must reproduce/extend itself."
 From the Bubble perspective, the prime motivation is to preserve and reinforce the self and maintain its steady state by trying to undo the effects of the outside world (non-self), just as a bubble's internal pressure undoes disruptions to its naturally spherical state.
 In the Beacon case, the self is more interested in disturbing the bubbles of others, to expand or reproduce the self, to have an influence.
 Put your own spin on the incoming influence and "reflect" it as an atom absorbs a photon and releases one of its own.

-These two perspectives, by the way, encompass the two most typical kinds of pathological "selfishness": creepy self-protection and dickish domination.
+These two perspectives, by the way, encompass the two most typical kinds of pathological "selfishness": creepy self-protection and dickish manipulation.
 I also believe they can be naturally extended to subsume ostensible selflessness by defining selves more inclusively -- the protection and clout of my family, my nation, my species, my galaxy.
 That is, even apparent selflessness is selfish in this way.
 My claim is that these two prime directives (Bubble & Beacon) are remarkably consistent and can each account for many of the same facts we see in the world ranging from the laws of physics to human relationships.
 See The Allegory of the Cafe.
 That is, they are complementary and quasi-equivalent perspectives -- self-protection and self-extension are, surprisingly, two sides of the same coin.
 In defending our space, we make the world over in our own image.
 At the same time, in influencing others, we solidify, codify, concretize our own selfhood.
 The Beacon's message of "Be like me" has the same effect as the Bubble's note-to-self "Stop becoming like them."

 I put a lot of weight on a series of ideas where the connections will probably seem tenuous to philosophically minded readers (see below).
 Maybe I can strengthen those connections